ashrea06/Zeek-Suricata-Inline-TAP/README.md

 ```

+> [!IMPORTANT]
+> eth2 (Host-only Adapter)
+> The eth2 interface uses  VMware's host-only network.
+This allows communication between the guest VM and the host machine and this interface does have an IP address (e.g., 192.168.233.132)

+> It can be used for management tasks like: SSH access
-> [!WARNING]
+> - File transfer
-> The bridge adapater did not boot up with an IP address ddynamically assigned to it, so we had to assign one statically assigned to its interface.
+> - Package updates (if NAT is enabled on the host)

-Kknwoing from fact that we're this setup is beig done wireless , which means that my bridge adapter is connected to the wireless interface of my Windows host machine, and the local IP of my router follows a Class C "private address 192.168.2.x"
+Kwoing from fact that we're this setup is beig done wireless , which means that my bridge adapter is connected to the wireless interface of my Windows host machine, and the local IP of my router follows a Class C "private address 192.168.2.x"

- So we started with statically assigning ann IP address to the our bridge adapater, and at the same time , we createa default route whcih will allow our bridge addapter is able to communicate and route any exiting traffic via the 192.168.2.0/24 default route address.
+So we started with statically assigning ann IP address to the our bridge adapater, and at the same time , we create a default route whcih will allow our bridge addapter is able to communicate and route any exiting traffic via the 192.168.2.0/24 default route address.